We administer and regulate the Victorian Energy Upgrades (VEU) program in accordance with the Victorian Energy Efficiency Target Act 2007.

 Project-based activities (PBA) measurement and verification specifications

-- the calculation of greenhouse gas savings (in tonnes) achieved by activities that are carried out according to the measurement and verification method.
+The purpose of these specifications is to provide for the calculation of greenhouse gas savings (in tonnes) achieved by prescribed activities that are carried out according to the measurement and verification method.
+The specifications set out the rules for defining the methods and variables to be used when carrying out a prescribed activity using the measurement and verification method.

 Project-based activities (PBA) benchmark rating specifications

-- the calculation of greenhouse gas savings (in tonnes) achieved by activities that are carried out according to the benchmark rating method.
+The purpose of these specifications is to provide for the calculation of greenhouse gas savings (in tonnes) achieved by prescribed activities that are carried out according to the benchmark rating method.
+The specifications set out the rules for defining the methods and variables to be used when calculating the abatement of a prescribed activity using the benchmark rating method.

 Victorian Energy Efficiency Target Guidelines